-- details of the occurrence - details of the person involved, including their full name, home address and date of birth - details of the action taken to ensure people are safe - details of the referrals made to the lead agency and the police where appropriate - confirmation that you have informed the placing local authority if the person has been placed by a different local authority.
+- details of the occurrence - details of the child involved, including their full name, home address and date of birth - details of the action taken to ensure children are safe - details of the referrals made to the lead agency and the police where appropriate - confirmation that you have informed the placing local authority if the child has been placed by a different local authority.

-After you submit the notification, you may be asked by the inspector to provide a copy of the referral form you sent to the lead agency.
+After you submit the notification, you may be asked by the inspector to provide a copy of the referral form to the lead agency.